gorondan/gorondan-consensus-specs/consolidated-specs/altair/beacon-chain.md

 #### `get_base_reward`

-*Note*: The function `get_base_reward` is modified with the removal of `BASE_REWARDS_PER_EPOCH` and the use of increment based accounting.
+*Altair Note*: The function `get_base_reward` is modified with the removal of `BASE_REWARDS_PER_EPOCH` and the use of increment based accounting.

-*Note*: On average an optimally performing validator earns one base reward per epoch.
+*Altair Note*: On average an optimally performing validator earns one base reward per epoch.

 ```python
 def get_base_reward(state: BeaconState, index: ValidatorIndex) -> Gwei: